onedata/onedata-documentation/doc/advanced/rest/onepanel/overview.md

 ### Tags

-* Onepanel : Onepanel API methods
+* Onepanel : Common Onepanel resources and operations
+* Oneprovider : Resources and operations for managing Oneprovider deployment
+* Onezone : Resources and operations for managing Onezone deployment